kmaking/multi-auth/readme.md

-# KMAKING MultiAuth for Laravel 5.6.*
+# KMAKing MultiAuth for Laravel 6.*

 - `php artisan multi-auth:install {guard} -f`
 - `php artisan multi-auth:install {guard} -f --domain`
 - `php artisan multi-auth:install {guard} {service} -f --lucid`

 ## What it does?
-With one simple command you can setup multi auth for your Laravel 5.6 project.
+With one simple command you can setup multi auth for your Laravel 6 project.
 The package installs:
 - Model
 - Migration
 - Controllers